Draft City Plan amendment: The Spit Master Plan implementation (key development sites)

 • Is the marine stadium, seagrass fish breeding habitat, remaining intact ?

-Bronny asked almost 4 years ago
+Bronny asked over 4 years ago

 This scope is limited to the key development sites south of Sea World to support the State Government’s site release program and to ensure that future development opportunities on those sites align with the Master Plan.
 Marine stadium is not included in this amendment package.